SahilK-027/giticon/README.md

-# Gitmoji by SK027
+# GitIcon by SK027

-[Gitmoji](https://github.com/carloscuesta/gitmoji) is a project dedicated to standardising and explaining the use of emoticons in GitHub commit messages.

-- As there are so many different emot-icons, here is list of some, which I choose to use as my git commit message.
+- As there are so many different emot-icons, giticon is list of some, which I choose to use as my git commit message.
 The project is not commercial, but rather my personal preference for including emojis in commit messages.
 This project is open source so, anyone can contribute by suggesting or adding new emojis.

 ## Setup